Childhood is a Journey, Not a Race

 All children develop differently therefore children’s needs are also defined differently.
 A child may need help in social areas, emotional development, academic preparation or environmental stability.
 There are many factors which determine a child’s success in school.
-A confidential meeting with each parent/guardian gives the teacher insight into a child’s development and experiences.
-This time is also an opportunity for the parents/guardians to discuss with the teacher any other information that is helpful in determining the child’s eligibility for placement in the program.
+A confidential meeting with each parent/guardian gives the teacher/coordinator insight into a child’s development and experiences.
+This time is also an opportunity for the parents/guardians to discuss with the teacher/coordinator any other information that is helpful in determining the child’s eligibility for placement in the program.
 Priority is given to children of families with financial need.

 The Pre-K class meets Monday thru Friday for 5 ½ hours.
 Specific times are determined prior to the start of each school year.
 The Pre-K class follows the Williamson County Schools calendar unless otherwise specified for the Pre-Kindergarten program.
 Attendance is required for all five days each week.

 Before/After care may be available for families in need based on availability and staffing of each Pre-K classroom location.
 The VPK program collaborates with the WCS School Age Child Care program (SACC).
 Information regarding this program will be provided once class placements have been determined.
 The Pre-K before/aftercare program is only offered during the WCS school year when Pre-K class is in session.
 Care during Holidays/vacation breaks and Summers is not offered for Pre-K students due to state certification guidelines for school-aged programs.